katekost/GeolocationByIP/README.md

 # GeolocationByIP
-Simple script for detecting country by IP-address using GeoLite2-Country base.
-In result you have .csv file with country for each IP.
+Simple script to detect country by IP-address using GeoLite2-Country base.
+As a result you have .csv file with countries according to IPs.